ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-led together until all the dirt from the
+ed together until all the dirt from the
 s agar rises to the top and is skimmed off.
 Then i&gt;our it into a tub to cool, and when
 cold, pour It over your beef or pork.
 The